ookamicodes/securityapi-documentation/docs.md

 **ToS**
 - Exploitation of the system.
 - Violation of Discord TOS.
-- Exploitation of the API/BOT.
+- Exploitation of the BOT.
-- The use of Bots or Scripts (also against Discords TOS).
+- The use of bots or Scripts (also against Discords TOS).
-- Trying to DDoS the API/BOT
+- Trying to DDoS the BOT
-- Spaming on the API/BOT
+- Spaming on the BOT
 ​
 **Privacy Policy**